A Brownian particle in a microscopic periodic potential: Nummelin splitting

 \end{enumerate}

 \end{proposition}

-Besides the nearly independent behavior of the process $\tilde{S}_{t}$ over the intervals $[R_{m},R_{m+1})$, the payoff for introducing the splitting structure includes the closed formulas in Proposition~\ref{BasicsOfNumII}.
+Besides the nearly independent behavior of the process $\tilde{S}_{t}$ over the intervals $[R_{m},R_{m+1})$, the payoff for introducing the splitting structure includes the closed formulas in Prop.~\ref{BasicsOfNumII}.
+Part (2) of Prop.~\ref{BasicsOfNumII} is a special case of ~\cite[Prop.
+2.20]{Loch}, which applies also to null-recurrent processes.
 For Part (3) and (4) of the proposition below, $\frak{R}^{(\lambda)}$ is the reduced resolvent of the backward generator $\mathcal{L}^{*}_{\lambda}$